 We ended up purchasing train tickets in advance.
 So a bit of a walk back and forth in Newcastle between the bus station and train station 2 times to compare times and prices (not the same as online) but the hotel was close by, so that was all good.
 The tip from the lady at breakfast proved very valuable, and we were all to get an advance train ticket at a very good price.

 Back at the Travelodge Newcastle Central Hotel, the manager suggested we try their cafe style restaurant for dinner, so we did.

 I was quietly and pleasantly surprised at the quality of the meal.
 The restaurant was quite busy.
 I had a lovely glass of wine and a fantastic meal for around 10 – 12 GBP if I remember rightly.

 They also had a Kids Menu, Guess what Explorason had?
 Yes – Bangers and Mash – again!!

-For our first stay a Travelodge, we really were surprised.
-We had exceptional service, and the staff were ever so helpful and nice.
+For our first stay at a Travelodge, we really were surprised.
+We had exceptional service, and the staff was ever so helpful and nice.
 I’d be happy to recommend them.